-Trains bring drinking water to flooded southern Indian state
+800,000 displaced in flooding in southern Indian state

+CHENGANNUR, India (AP) — Some 800,000 people have been displaced and over 350 have died in the worst flooding in a century in southern India’s Kerala state, as authorities rushed to bring drinking water to the most affected areas, officials said Sunday.

-Indian railway official Milind Deouskar, quoted by the Press Trust of India news agency, says at least two trains carrying about 1.5 million liters (400,000 gallons) of water are moving to the flooded areas from the neighboring states of Madhya Pradesh and Maharashtra.
+At least two trains carrying about 1.5 million liters (400,000 gallons) of water were moving to the flooded areas from the neighboring states of Madhya Pradesh and Maharashtra, Indian railway official Milind Deouskar said, according to the Press Trust of India news agency.

-Thousands of rescuers on Sunday continued efforts to get relief supplies to isolated areas.
+Thousands of rescuers were continuing efforts to reach out to stranded people and get relief supplies to isolated areas by hundreds of boats and nearly two dozen helicopters, said P.H.
+Kurian, a top disaster management official in Kerala.
+He said weather conditions had improved considerably and expected the nearly 10,000 people still stranded to be rescued by Monday.

+An estimated 800,000 people were sheltered in some 4,000 relief camps across Kerala, Kurian said.

 Most Read Nation & World Stories